Selling Your Home

 The Seller:

-• Prevents last-minute re-negotiations for unknown defects
+• Prevents last-minute re-negotiations over unexpected defects

 The Buyer: